SriMukheshSuru/SriMukheshSuru/README.md

 # 💫 About Me:
-🌱 I'm currently pursuing my Btech at IIT Bhubaneswar<br>🔭 I'm currently working on developing my skills in Web dev
+🌱 I'm currently Working as Data Science Trainee at Sigmoid Analytics <br>🔭 I'm currently working on developing my skills in Data Science and AI Agents

 ## 🌐 Socials: